A simple strategy using pending buy and sell limit orders

 And calculating entry points in this case is quite complicated and requires some effort before placing a limit order.

-When is the best time to place a limit order?
+When is it best to place a limit order?

 The first option is suitable for those who decide to trade on the news.

-But it’s too late to enter the market, since the news that caused the growth came out quite a long time ago, and the price has already reacted to the event.
-In this case, one of the options is to wait for the correction to start and set a buy limit :
+But it's too late to enter the market, as the news that triggered the rise was released quite some time ago, and the price has already reacted to the event.
+In this case, one option is to wait for the correction to begin and place a buy limit :

-This order will make a purchase after the price drops to the level you set.
-At the same time, it is important that the upward trend remains in the market and that the correction does not turn out to be a trend reversal.
+This order will execute a buy after the price drops to the level you set.
+It's important that the market maintains an uptrend, and that the correction doesn't turn out to be a trend reversal.

-The difficulty of this method lies in finding the entry point, because it is impossible to predict the exact size of the correction, unless there is a support line nearby, from which the price will push off and go up again.
+The difficulty with this method lies in finding the entry point, as it's impossible to accurately predict the size of the correction, unless there's a nearby support line from which the price will bounce and rise again.

-For work, it is better to use higher timeframes , ideally when you can create a horizontal channel.
+It's better to use higher timeframes , ideally when a horizontal channel can be created.

-It’s even better when placing orders to focus on strong levels, near which the price most often makes a reversal.
+It's even better to focus on strong levels when placing orders, near which the price most often reverses.

-The strategy using limit pending orders is quite risky, so do not forget to set a stop loss immediately, since after the order is triggered, the price may move further against an already open position.
+A strategy using limit pending orders is quite risky, so remember to set a stop loss immediately, as after the order is triggered, the price may move further against the already open position.

-To be completely honest, I myself prefer to use pending orders like buy stop sell stop, it’s much simpler.
+To be completely honest, I personally prefer to use pending orders such as buy stop sell stop; it's much easier.

-A brief description of the strategy on stop orders can be found here - https://time-forex.com/strategy/strategiya-otlozhennykh-orderov
+A brief description of the stop order strategy can be found here: https://time-forex.com/strategy/strategiya-otlozhennykh-orderov

 Joomla templates by a4joomla